Memory Almost Full: Reception

 Memory Almost Full received positive reaction.
 At Metacritic, the album earned an average score of 69 based on 23 reviews from critics, which indicates "generally favorable reviews".
 Neil Spencer of The Observer remarked that a substantial portion of Memory Almost Full was reminiscent of McCartney's solo band Wings at their best, particularly their album Band on the Run; Spencer found it to be "a way more focused album [from McCartney] than usual."
 Entertainment Weeklys Chris Willman noted the album's nostalgic lyrical themes "drifting toward weightier thoughts on mortality and the passing of time," likening the album to a more pop-friendly version of Bob Dylan's Time Out of Mind (1997) and hailing it McCartney's best work since Flowers in the Dirt (1989).
 Evan Serpick of Rolling Stone magazine compared the medley of five songs in the second part of the album to the medley in the Beatles' Abbey Road.
 The A.V.
 Clubs Steven Hyden did likewise, praising McCartney's signature "insanely catchy fragments" throughout the album and dubbing the project "an eccentric triumph".

 musicOMH staffer Jenni Cole saw Memory Almost Full as an effort flush with "perfect pop songs" which were influenced by various musical themes and motifs throughout McCartney’s career, pondering if the title and nostalgia in the music could qualify as a retrospective on his career.
 She observed that "See Your Sunshine" and "Vintage Clothes" sounded as if they could have been songs for Wings, while "Ever Present Past" harkened back to McCartney's work in the early 1980s.
 AllMusic reviewer Stephen Thomas Erlewine wrote that despite McCartney having "mortality on the mind," the album "is startlingly bright and frequently lively", starkly contrasting the downcast nature of Chaos and Creation in the Backyard.

 Pitchfork gave the record a mixed response, with Stuart Berman criticising the album's marketing strategy with Starbucks and dismissing the opening track "Dance Tonight" as stereotypically "too safe, too typical, too square".
 However, he ultimately conceded that it was "a lot more idiosyncratic than its coffee-chain marketing plan suggests," praising the album's second half especially.
 Jude Rogers of The Guardian expected a "sorrowful, sombre, post-divorce album," but was surprised to find that "Gratitude" seemed to be the only one with much reference to the subject.
 On the other hand, Rogers lamented that "his frequent, chirpy nods to his past [...] sound lumpishly heavy."
-In his review for the The Los Angeles Times, Randy Lewis found the album to be occasionally over-indulgent in nostalgia, opining that "his sugary romanticism often goes unchecked in this virtual one-man show."
+In his review for The Los Angeles Times, Randy Lewis found the album to be occasionally over-indulgent in nostalgia, opining that "his sugary romanticism often goes unchecked in this virtual one-man show."

 This album was ranked number 22 on Rolling Stones list of the Top 50 Albums of 2007.